 Disability Discrimination Claims

-From the 18th March 2011, the Additional Support Needs Tribunals for Scotland can hear and decide claims of disability discrimination relating to pupils in school education in Scotland under the terms of the Equality Act 2010, Schedule 17, Part 3.
-It can consider appeals (claims) made by the parent or the person where they have the capacity to make the claim against the responsible body that has discriminated against the person because of a disability.
+The Additional Support Needs Tribunals for Scotland (ASNTS) can consider and decide claims of disability discrimination relating to pupils in school education in Scotland under the terms of the Equality Act 2010, Schedule 17, Part 3.
+It can consider appeals (claims) made by the parent or the person, where they have the capacity to make the claim, against the responsible body that has discriminated against the person because of a disability.

 Schools must not treat disabled pupils less favorably because of their disability.
 Discrimination can also occur when a disabled pupil is placed at substantial disadvantage because reasonable adjustments have not been made to account for their disability.

-The Equality Act 2010, Part 2, Chapter 1, Section 6 defines a person with a disability as a person who has a physical or mental impairment and the impairment has a substantial and long-term adverse effect on his/her ability to carry out normal day to day activities.
+ASNTS will hear disability discrimination claims against the responsible body, from the person's parent or where the person has capacity to make a claim, the person.
+The Equality Act 2010, section 6 defines a person with a disability as a person who has a physical or mental impairment and the impairment has a substantial and long-term adverse effect on his/her ability to carry out normal day to day activities.

-The Tribunals can hear claims of disability discrimination when this happens in an education setting in Scotland.
-This also includes a school managed by an education authority, an independent school or grant aided school.
+The ASNTS can hear claims of disability discrimination when this happens in an education setting in Scotland.
+This includes a school managed by an education authority, an independent school or grant aided school.
+A disability discrimination claim may be made in the following circumstances.
+It is unlawful for a school to discriminate against a disabled applicant or pupil in relation to:

-The procedures of the Tribunals are governed by a set of Rules.
-The Additional Support Needs Tribunals for Scotland (Disability Claims Procedure) Rules 2011
+The procedures of the ASNTS in disabilty discrimination claims are governed by The Additional Support Needs Tribunals for Scotland (Disability Claims Procedure) Rules 2011.

 What's involved for Claimants